DataCurationNetwork/data-primers/Genetic Data Curation Primer/genetic-primer.md

 - The second line is the actual sequence letters.

-#### Example FASTA file:
+## Example FASTA file:
 \>CL311878.1 282119_LB1-8C13_T7u LBNL-1 Rabbit BAC Library Oryctolagus cuniculus genomic clone LB1-8C13, genomic survey sequence

-GCTTTCTTAAGGTGACACCATAAAGGGGGACTTAAGATGGCCTTATGGGGCTGCTGCTGTGGCGCAGTGG
-GTTAAAGCTCTGGCCCGAAGTGCGGGCATCCCATATGGGCGCTGGTTCTAGTCCCGGCTGCTCCTCTTCC
-AATCCAGCTCTATGCTATGGCCTGGGAAAACAATAGAAAATGGCCCAAGTTCTTGGGCCCCTGCACCCAT
-GTGGGAGACCCAGAGGAAGCTCCTGGCTCCTGGCTTTGGATCAGCGCAGCTCCGGCCATTGCGGCCATCT
-GGGGAAGGAACCAGCGGATGGAAGACCCCTTTCTGCCTCTGTCTCTCTCTCTCTCTCTAACTTTTTCAAA
-TAAATGTATCTTTTTAAAAAAAAAAAAAAAGATGGCTTAGATACAGCGAGAGTTCCCGGATTCTTTTAAC
-TTCCTACATCCCAGAAAGACCAAAAATCCAGATGGTGTAGTGGGAAATGCTCTTAGCCCTTGGATGAGAA
-AGCCAAATACTAAGTGTAACGATGACATTGTAATGAGCAAGTTTGTGTATTGTTTTCCATGGTAACCTAC
-CTATTGGCCATCACCAGTGACCTGAGCTTCCATGAACAATGTCTGTCAATAACAGGCAGACCTCGGGGTT
-CTGTGCAGTTGTCAGCTCCACCTCACACTCAGAGCCACAGTTTTGGGAGAAATGGGCACCTATCAAAAGA
-CAAAAGGTGAAACATGATTGTACAGGGGACTGAACTGGTGT
+GCTTTCTTAAGGTGACACCATAAAGGGGGACTTAAGATGGCCTTATGGGGCTGCTGCTGTGGCGCAGTGGGTTAAAGCTCTGGCCCGAAGTGCGGGCATCCCATATGGGCGCTGGTTCTAGTCCCGGCTGCTCCTCTTCCAATCCAGCTCTATGCTATGGCCTGGGAAAACAATAGAAAATGGCCCAAGTTCTTGGGCCCCTGCACCCATGTGGGAGACCCAGAGGAAGCTCCTGGCTCCTGGCTTTGGATCAGCGCAGCTCCGGCCATTGCGGCCATCTGGGGAAGGAACCAGCGGATGGAAGACCCCTTTCTGCCTCTGTCTCTCTCTCTCTCTCTAACTTTTTCAAATAAATGTATCTTTTTAAAAAAAAAAAAAAAGATGGCTTAGATACAGCGAGAGTTCCCGGATTCTTTTAACTTCCTACATCCCAGAAAGACCAAAAATCCAGATGGTGTAGTGGGAAATGCTCTTAGCCCTTGGATGAGAAAGCCAAATACTAAGTGTAACGATGACATTGTAATGAGCAAGTTTGTGTATTGTTTTCCATGGTAACCTACCTATTGGCCATCACCAGTGACCTGAGCTTCCATGAACAATGTCTGTCAATAACAGGCAGACCTCGGGGTTCTGTGCAGTTGTCAGCTCCACCTCACACTCAGAGCCACAGTTTTGGGAGAAATGGGCACCTATCAAAAGACAAAAGGTGAAACATGATTGTACAGGGGACTGAACTGGTGT

 (<https://www.ncbi.nlm.nih.gov/nuccore/CL311878.1?report=fasta>)

-### FASTQ
+## FASTQ

 The FASTQ format stores the sequence in addition to its quality score (most use the Phred quality score).
 The Phred quality score is a single-character representation of the quality of the sequence read, or the probability that the sequence is what it has been identified as